What Is a Fiduciary Advisor?

 Why Do These Requirements Matter?

 These requirements matter because they ensure that only those financial advisors that are qualified to call themselves fiduciaries can do so.
 They hold fiduciaries to a high standard of customer service and care under the laws and regulations for fiduciaries.
-Without these requirements, advisors who were not qualified to refer to themselves as fiduciaries could do so, which would mislead their clients.

-What Are the Requirements for an RIA?
+What Are the Requirements for a Registered Investment Advisor?

-What Are the Requirements for a CFP®?
+What Are the Requirements for a Certified Financial Planner™?

-Who Regulates Fiduciaries?
+Who regulates fiduciaries?
 SEC, FINRA, DOL, CFP®

 Fiduciaries can be held to such high standards of customer service because they are regulated.
 The regulatory body and rules vary for each type of fiduciary, as do the powers the regulatory body has over its registered or certified fiduciary advisors.